jonico/speedup-builds/README.md

-# How to speed up builds and tests
+# How to speed up builds and tests in your CI environment

 * What is taking most of the time in your builds?
 Cloning, building, testing?
 * Improve cloning times by